katrinado/cse15l-lab-reports/lab-report-1-week-2.md

 ## 4. Moving Files with `scp`
 ![Image](/labpics1/scp.png)

-The files from the local computer are then moved to the remote computer with the *scp* command.
-For my example I created the file *WhereAmI.java* on my local computer then used the following command.
+The files from the client computer are then moved to the remote computer with the *scp* command.
+For my example I created the file *WhereAmI.java* on my client computer then used the following command.
 As well as the *ls* command to see that it successfully moved to the remote computer.

 ```
 scp WhereAmI.java cs15lsp22zz@ieng6.ucsd.edu:~/